-- 1. Include a minimum of 3 relevant and authoritative sources (one must be from an on-line source; a book; and a journal article.); - 2.
-Include an annotation for each source; - i) Convey the overall content of the source; - ii) Describe the relevance of the source for the argument you will be making; - 3.
+- 1. Include a minimum of 3 relevant and authoritative sources (one from an on-line source; a book; and a journal article.); - 2.
+Include an annotation for each source: - i) Convey the overall content of the source - ii) Describe the relevance of the source for the argument you will be making: - 3.
 Be properly formatted as an APA, MLA, Chicago, etc. annotated bibliography.

-The rough draft (due in-class on February 23) should convey that you are prepared, capable and on track to finish and submit the final paper by the deadline.
-The draft should include a bibliography of at least 6 specialized sources at this point (i.e. not dictionaries, encyclopedias, or general textbooks).
-There is no maximum, but no more than half (3) are on-line specialized sources (i.e. not dictionaries, encyclopedias).
+The rough draft (due in-class on March 6) 6-page minimum, should convey that you are prepared, capable and on track to finish and submit the final paper by the deadline.
+The draft should include a bibliography of at least 5 specialized sources at this point (i.e. not dictionaries, encyclopedias, or general textbooks).
+There is no maximum, but preferably no more than three (3) are on-line specialized sources (i.e. not dictionaries, encyclopedias).
+Peer review worksheets must also be completely filled out and attached to the rough draft in order to receive peer reviewed outline marks.